Updated: September 5, 2025

 Cons of living in Foz do Douro?

-Foz do Douro is one of the most expensive areas to live in Porto, and it lacks a direct metro line to the city center, making commutes potentially lengthy and inconvenient.
+Foz do Douro is one of the most expensive areas to live in Porto, and it lacks a direct metro line to the city center, although there are buses available.

 Property prices in Foz do Douro